arviz-devs/ArviZ.jl/docs/src/quickstart.md

 To show off ArviZ's labelling, I give the schools the names of [a different eight schools](https://en.wikipedia.org/wiki/Eight_Schools_Association).

 This model is small enough to write down, is hierarchical, and uses labelling.
-Additionally, a centered parameterization causes [divergences](http://mc-stan.org/users/documentation/case-studies/divergences_and_bias.html) (which are interesting for illustration):
+Additionally, a centered parameterization causes [divergences](http://mc-stan.org/users/documentation/case-studies/divergences_and_bias.html) (which are interesting for illustration).

+First we create our data.

 ```@example quickstart
-using Turing

 J = 8
 y = [28.0, 8.0, -3.0, 7.0, -1.0, 1.0, 18.0, 12.0]
 sigma = [15.0, 10.0, 16.0, 11.0, 9.0, 11.0, 10.0, 18.0]